hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 excellent open crumb.
 The crumb should have evenly spread alveoli.
 The crust of the bread should be thick and crispy, feeling almost like if it was fried.
 That way you experience two different consistencies thus creating a more wholesome taste experience.
+This is the kind of bread that you want to bring when you have been invited by friends.
+It looks so stunningly beautiful that your friends will wonder if they are truly allowed to slice it.
+The amount of flavor that this loaf has is unique and truly unbeatable.
+It can be eaten pure or with a little bit of butter, anything that does not overshadow the uniqueness of the bread's flavor is allowed.
+This is truly the bread master piece that leaves every bread that you can buy in other bakeries behind by light years.
+This bread is the perfect combination of consistency, flavor and visual beauty.
+Having tasted this bread once, all other breads from that moment on will feel inferior.
+I am warning you - once you achieved this masterpiece, you will be addicted and can never go back to eat regular bread again.
+Be wanred that your friends will invite you over for dinner, assuming you will bring the bread.
+The bread will be the star of every dinner to which you bring it.
+This book documents my quest and will hopefully teach you how to achieve the perfect bread.

 Please note that this is by far the most complex bread you can bake.
 All the parameters depend on each other.
-If you commit a small error at one of the steps, chances are you will not be able to create similar product.
+If you commit a small error at one of the steps, chances are you will not be able to create a similar product.
+One slight error will make the whole house of cards collapse.
+Learn from your errors and try one more time.
 It has taken me approx. 200 attempts and 400 hours to get this recipe right.
-This is also by far the most time intensive bread that I have baked in the past.
+This is also by far the most time intensive bread that I have baked.
 The dough requires working, you need to carefully observe fermentation.
-2 hour per loaf is a realistic time.
-It would be interesting to know if similar bread can be achieved by using more tools, or whether it remains artisan craftsmanship.
+2 hours per loaf is a realistic time.
+It would be interesting to know if similar bread can be achieved by using more tools and automation, or whether it remains artisan craftsmanship.

+Furthermore different temperatures, different flours all result in you requiring different dough handling than I do in this recipe.
+Which means that even if you follow my recipe a 100% chances are your setup is not able to produce the same results as my setup did.
+Please open up a Github issue listing some of your parameters and I am more than happy to help.
+Hopefully we can adjust this recipe then to help others from commiting the same mistakes.
-Furthermore different temperatures, different flours all result in you require handling the dough differently.
-Throughout this guide I will explain all the pitfalls I encountered with possible fixes.
+Throughout this guide I will try to explain all the pitfalls I encountered with possible fixes for them.
 I have always used the same base recipe, trying to only change 1 parameter at the time.
 That way I could improve from bread to bread.
 I tried to be as scientific as possible, but sometimes I accidentally changed multiple parameters.
 Sometimes I would do one step a few minutes later simply because I had to finish drinking a beer, going to the toilet.
-It's very hard to repeat exactly the same process throughout every bake, but try your best!
+It's very hard to repeat exactly the same process throughout every bake, but try your best and you will be rewarded.

 Do not feel demotivated if you can not complete the recipe with similar results right away.
-Feel free to open up an issue here on the repository to receive further advice on what you should look at.
+As said, feel free to open up an issue here on the repository to receive further advice on what you should look at.

 ## Required tools and ingredients